I see so much dumb totally made up lottery maths around, it’s no wonder people get confused.

 Sorry, but this kind of number analysis is mere curiousity value only.
 It is entirely 100% useless for predicting future results.

-Would you be applying the same kind of analysis if the balls did not have numbers on them and instead were simply all different colours?
+Would you be applying the same kind of analysis if the balls did not have numbers on them and instead were simply all different colors?

 Those balls have no concept of what they add up to - it just makes no sense to draw any conclusions from lottery sums.